 Make an appointment with your doctor if you have any signs or symptoms that worry you.
 Sudden changes in your vision signal an emergency, so seek immediate care in those situations.

-It's not clear what causes eye melanoma, also called ocular melanoma.
+It's not clear what causes eye melanoma.

 Doctors know that eye melanoma occurs when errors develop in the DNA of healthy eye cells.
 The DNA errors tell the cells to grow and multiply out of control, so the mutated cells go on living when they would normally die.
 The mutated cells accumulate in the eye and form an eye melanoma.